▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Food:

-Probably similar to the of the Red-winged Parrot: seeds, fruit, flowers and insects; in the mangroves, the mistletoe is your favorite food.
+The diet It includes seeds, fruit, flowers and insects; in the mangroves, the mistletoe (Loranthus) is your favorite diet.

 Distribution: